ndemeyembosco/complaintManagerBack/ReadME.md

 * If (this)[http://0.0.0.0:4000/] says hello world! the server is up and running

 * check "routes_used.md" for possible routes to interact with

+* Moreover, if you want to run both frontend and backend, you can do

+   - yarn run build
+   - docker-compose up --build